Galleon: Terminology

 The word galleon has had differing meanings at different points in its history and in different regions.
 The term is thought to originate from gallioni (alternatively galeanni), Venetian oared vessels that were used in rivers in the fifteenth century.
 The galleons of the sixteenth and seventeenth centuries were fully developed sailing ships.
 This descriptive name was used notably in Spain, Portugal and Venice.
 However, inconsistency can be found, for example, in the use of "galleon" by the notaries who worked in the Basque shipbuilding region of northern Spain.
 Though most of the ships from this region were naos, some were galeones, but the two terms can be found being used as if they were interchangeable by some of the writers of the documents in the contemporary archives.

 It is thought that the seamen of the Basque country of northern Spain were clear on the differences between a nao and a galeón, but what those distinguishing features were is not apparent to modern historians.
 A hypothesis has been put forward that the differences are more in the underwater hull shape – something which cannot be discerned in contemporary illustrations.

 The terminological inconsistency of Basque-built ships continues into the present day.
 Archival research on the Red Bay wreck 24M has identified, with reasonable confidence, this ship to have been San Juan of Pasajes.
 She is described 26 times in six different contemporary documents with at least three different authors as a nao, and not once as a galeón.
 However, published archaeological work repeatedly refers to this ship as a galleon.

-Outside of the Iberian peninsula, the term "galleon" was not often used.
+Outside the Iberian peninsula, the term "galleon" was not often used.
 For instance, though English shipwrights certainly built galleon-type vessels, they simply referred to them as "ships".
 In present-day usage, these types are referred to as galleons, with the term "race-built galleon" being applied to those with lower upper-works.
-In Holland, a "pinnas" was a galleon-type ship and in the Baltic, "kravel" was used (a term connected with their carvel construction).
+In Holland, a "pinnas" was a galleon-type ship, and in the Baltic, "kravel" was used (a term connected with their carvel construction).